Enabling Cell-Free Massive MIMO Systems with Wireless Millimeter Wave Fronthaul: Numerical Results

 \textbf{What are the achievable fronthaul and access rates?} Now, we want to evaluate the fronthaul and access achievable rates using the developed rate optimization solutions in \sref{sec:solution}.
-Adopting the same setup described earlier in this section with 10 UEs and 100 APs, we plot the achievable fronthaul/access sum-rates in \figref{fig:rate-a} versus the AP group size.
+Adopting the same setup described earlier in this section with $10$ UEs and $100$ APs, we plot the achievable fronthaul/access sum-rates in \figref{fig:rate-a} versus the AP group size.
+These achievable sum-rates (sum of the rates of UEs) are obtained from the solutions of the fronthaul (Approach 1) and cell-free massive MIMO solutions, and present the upper-bounds on the end-to-end rate.
+They reflect the behavior of the system within a transmission frame and their intersection point can be considered as a good approximation for the achievable end-to-end sum-rate, as will be discussed shortly in \figref{fig:acmatching}.
 The group for each user is determined based on the channel gain criterion described in \sref{subsec:group}, the access rate is optimized based on the solution presented in \sref{subsec:acrate_opt}, and the fronthaul time allocation optimization is implemented based on Approach 1 in \ref{ssec:fronthaulopt}.
-As shown in \figref{fig:rate-a}, as the group size increases, the access rate increases because of the higher access beamforming gain and the fronthaul rate decreases because of the lower fronthaul multicast beamforming gain.
-The intersection point of the fronthaul/access rates can be considered as a good approximation for the achievable end-to-end sum-rate, as will be discussed shortly in \figref{fig:acmatching}.
-As illustrated in \figref{fig:rate-a}, with high enough fronthaul bandwidth, e.g., 2GHz, the proposed rate optimization approach and cell-free massive MIMO architecture can achieve around $620$Mbps sum-rate.
-This is very close to the $690$Mbps sum-rate achieved by the upper bound, which is given by the classical fiber-fronthaul based cell-free massive MIMO system.
+As an upper bound on the cell-free massive MIMO system, we show fully activated APs, i.e., $G=M=100$, without any fronthaul limitations.
+This curve is abbreviated as Access Channel UB in the figure.
+As shown in \figref{fig:rate-a}, as the group size increases, the access rate increases because of the higher access channel beamforming gain and the fronthaul rate decreases because of the multicasting to more APs with a lower beamforming gain.
+With high enough fronthaul bandwidth, e.g., $240$MHz, the proposed rate optimization approach and cell-free massive MIMO architecture intersects at $630$Mbps sum-rate.
+This is very close to the $680$Mbps sum-rate achieved with $100$ active APs without any fronthaul limitations.
 These results highlight the promising data rates of the proposed rate optimization solutions.